-We seem to have a knack at getting hold of the very latest devices to review and many thanks to our main man in South Korea we have managed to do it again!
-South Korean company KT&G have been developing devices for quite some time now and we have looked in detail at both the Lil, and the Lil Solid.
+We seem to have a knack at getting hold of the very devices to review and many thanks to our main man in South Korea we have managed to do it again!
+South Korean company KT&G have been developing heated tobacco devices for quite some time now and we have looked in detail at both the Lil, and the Lil Solid.
 Well they are a company that certainly don’t sit on their hands because they have now released yet another device called the Lil Hybrid.

 The chief of KT&G’s product innovation department Lim Wang-seob said, “Our previous HNB tobacco devices — Lil Mini and Lil Plus (aka Solid) — had received consumer feedback that the taste needs to be improved.
 That’s why we came up with our exclusive and new platform called Lil Hybrid.”